enormandeau/github_tutorial/README.md

 - Show that your projects are alive
 - Track code changes and version features

 Git and GitHub can help you accomplish the above.
-However, **these methods require some work** to get you started, but **it can also be fun to learn**.
-Let the geeky part of you enjoy it!
+You will need to spend some time with these tools to become proficient with them but this tutorial should get you started.

 ## What to expect from this tutorial